webplatform/docs/svg/elements/filter/index.md

 *width: 120%
 *height: 120%

 This has the effect that, by default, the output of a filter paints onto the screen with a 10% overflow relative to the input element.
 In some cases, such as blur effects, this may be desirable.
 In other cases, such as lighting effects, this may be undesirable.
-The below example shows the effect of specifying a filter effects region: the filter effects region clips the output.
+The below example shows the effect of specifying a filter effects region with x and y set at 50%: the filter effects region effectively clips the output.

 <syntaxhighlight lang="xml" highlight="4">
 <svg width="200px" height="200px" viewbox="0 0 200 200 xmlns="http://www.w3.org/2000/svg" version="1.1">